 The authors should tabulate the detailed correlation data from each study and report this in the manuscript.
 This would include the correlation estimates with 95% confidence intervals (if available), type of statistical test, and statistical significance, as well as sample size if different from that presented in Table 1.

-Response: The detailed correlation data have now been supplied as requested in the revised manuscript as supplemental data
+Response: The detailed correlation data have now been supplied as requested in the revised manuscript as supplemental data.

 A conventional weighted technique should be used for the meta-analyses (some examples of established techniques include those reported by Hedges and Olkin, 1985 or Schmidt and Hunter, 1990).
 Statistical heterogeneity of the meta-analyses should be reported.
 The description of the number studies reporting a statistically significant result and logistic regression model presented in the manuscript are interesting and can be retained, but do not really replace that of a traditional weighted statistic.